Thirty landowners own nearly half the county of West Berkshire.

 Their identities offer a telling insight into the landowning elite of modern England: baronial estates owned by the same aristocratic families for centuries sit next to stately piles snapped up by newly-moneyed businessmen, organic farms, and horse-racing studs registered in the Cayman Islands.
 Newspaper magnate Baron Iliffe jostles for landowning supremacy with H&M chairman Stefan Persson, London property mogul Sir Richard Sutton, and three scions of the wealthy Astor family.

-And the county’s single biggest landowner is… the MP for Newbury, Richard Benyon – owner of the Englefield Estate and the richest man in Parliament.
+And the county’s single biggest landowner is… the MP for Newbury, Richard Benyon – owner of the Englefield Estate and the richest man in the House of Commons.

 This analysis is possible because West Berkshire Council have an unusually extensive register of landowners, who have deposited maps of their estates under an obscure piece of legislation in order to protect their land from future rights-of-way claims – Section 31.6 of the Highways Act.
 This little-known provision is a goldmine of information on land ownership, which I’ve written about before.
 West Berks Council have already made much of this information public on their website, including a PDF map.
 I made an FOI request to the council asking they release a GIS version of this map, in Shapefile format, which they did.